Other National Initiatives

 351 St. Joseph Boulevard, 11th Floor

 Fax: (819) 994-5030

-Once all comments have been reviewed and addressed, the revised Code of Practice will be published in the Canada Gazette, Part I and will replace the current Refrigerant Code of Practice.
-A formal response to comments received will also be published.
+Once all comments have been reviewed and considered, the revised code will be published in the Canada Gazette, Part I and will replace the current Environmental Code of Practice for Elimination of Fluorocarbon Emissions from Refrigeration and Air Conditioning Systems.